Abdul-Mukit/respose/README.md

 Use `pip install -r requirements.txt` to install the requirements.

 ## Downloads
-TODO: add weights in public folder in dropbox. (files are still being uploaded)
+Trained weights and dataset are uploaded in this [link](https://sooners-my.sharepoint.com/:f:/g/personal/abdul_mukit_ou_edu/Em6yJ_XHDZdAhzZ7L4E9fFABhW61w9zvSG7cuTwfRgUuyA?e=UYN0JY).
 Size of download will be ~15GB in total.
 Place the downloaded "Dataset" and "weights" folder inside "respose" folder.